Ultra-endurance nutrition

 Point 3

-Keep a backup liquid option easily accessible.
+Keep a liquid backup option easy to access.

 Execution checklist